sarthakforwet/Quizzeteria/docs/Readme.md

 # <a name="rounds"></a>Rounds
 The description of each round is as follows-

 1. <a name="wquiz"></a>**Written Quiz:** Conducted on *Google forms*, this quiz would test the knowledge based capabilities of the participants.
-There would be a total of *30 questions* which need to be answered in about *15-20 mins*.
+There would be a total of *30 questions* which need to be answered in about *15 mins*.
 Total of *50 teams* are to be selected after this quiz. *(tentative)*

 2. <a name="rfire"></a>**Rapid Fire**: As usual, teams would be asked a series of questions rapidly based upon a topic chosen from the list of provided topics.
 Topics list could contain *5 topics* of interest and selection of a topic is mandatory.
 Failing to do so would lead to start of the round with topics chosen by the instructor.
 The mode of this round would be a *Zoom meeting* in which participants would be required to keep their *video and audio* enabled.
 The ones who'd raise hand earlier would be given priority accordingly.
-There would be *10 slots* with *5 teams* in each slot (50 teams) and *10 questions* would be asked from each team.
+There would be *10 slots* with *5 teams* in each slot (50 teams) and a series of *20 questions* would be asked from each team based upon all the topics available.
 The total of *30 teams* are to be selected from this round.*(tentative)*

 3. <a name="rriddle"></a>**Reverse Riddle**: The participants in this round would be given details or hints regarding a particular topic and they have to backtrack to form a *riddle* out of it.
 This round would be taken on *Zoom* itself.
 A total of *10 slots* with *3 teams* each would be formed. *2 riddles* would get selected from each slot giving it a total of *20 teams* being selected from this round.